- Your Cart is Empty

 Red Cap Vineyard, planted in 2003 and farmed biodynamically by the Altemus family, is located near the summit of Howell Mountain at an elevation of 1,900 feet.
 At this location, the Aiken loam and red rocky volcanic soils provide great root support and drainage.
-These well-draining mountain soils produce smaller berries with higher skin to juice ratio, deepening the color of the wine while increasing tannins, leading to wines with rounded and balanced structure.
-Red Cap's position above the fog line has a broad temperature range throughout the day.
+The well-drained mountain soils produce smaller berries with higher skin to juice ratio, deepening the color of the wine while increasing tannins.
+Howell Mountain is known for powerful tannins, however our winemaking team skillfully extracts just enough to produce a wine with rounded and balanced structure.
+Red Caps position above the fog line has a broad temperature range throughout the day.
 When compared to the valley floor, evening temperatures are warmer and daytime temperatures are cooler, which supports greater acid retention within the grapes.
 This combination of soil and environmental conditions leads to an extraordinary site for growing delicious Cabernet Sauvignon.

 For the 2017 vintage, abundant winter rains prior to the growing season helped recharge reservoirs and groundwater.
 Spring weather was cool to mild, with increased vine vigor and extended flowering in some areas.
 Over Labor Day weekend, high temperatures kicked harvest into high gear until mid-September, when cooler weather arrived giving red varieties extra hang time.

 The 2017 Red Cap Cabernet exhibits aromas of red raspberry and milk chocolate, combined with sage, vanilla, and mocha.
 Flavors of Santa Rosa plum, and red currant mingle with tangy acidity and integrated tannins leading to a lengthy finish.- Winemakers Sean Thompson, Celia Welch and Hugh Davies